graphile/starter/README.md

 ## Prerequisites

-You can either work with this project `local` or use a pre-configured `docker` enviroment.
+You can either work with this project locally (directly on your machine) or use a pre-configured Docker enviroment.

+**Be careful not to mix and match Docker-mode vs local-mode for development.**
+You should make a choice and stick to it.
+(Developing locally but deploying with `production.Docker` is absolutely fine.)

 For users of Visual Studio Code (VSCode), a `.vscode` folder is included with editor settings and debugger settings provided, plus a list of recommended extensions.
-There is also a `.devcontainer` folder, which makes developing with these docker containers a breeze.
+There is also a `.devcontainer` folder, which eases developing with these docker containers.

-### Local/Natively
+### Local development

+Requires:

 - Node.js v10+ must be installed
 - PostgreSQL v10+ server must be available